Flow Joe

-"Flow Joe" is the debut single by American rapper Fat Joe da Gangsta, from his 1993 album Represent.
+"Flow Joe" is the debut single by American rapper Fat Joe da Gangsta, from his debut album, Represent (1993).
 It contains samples of "Get Out of My Life, Woman" by Lee Dorsey and "The Long Wait" by Morton Stevens.

-Music video

 The music video for the single depicts Fat Joe and his posse in an alley, also standing on a fire escape at the side of a building.
 The video flashes from black and white, to color.